-- be aware of the signs of abuse and maintain an attitude of "it could happen here" with regards to child protection - ensure that children know that there are adults in the school whom they can approach if they are worried about any problems - know what to do if a child tells them they are being abused or neglected - know how and where to record their concerns and report these to the Designated Safeguarding Lead as soon as possible - if a child is in immediate danger, know how to refer the matter to Children's Social Care and/or the police immediately - support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence - actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe - be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
-This will include the referral process - have read and understand Part 1 of Keeping Children Safe in Education September 2016 and be alert to signs of abuse and know to whom they should report any concerns or suspicions - participate in safeguarding training as part of their induction - receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children - ensure that they know who the Designated and Deputy Safeguarding Lead(s) is/are and how to contact them - be aware of the early help process and understand their role in it.
-This includes identifying problems and working effectively with other agencies that provide support to pupils - refer to the headteacher or principal if they have concerns about another member of staff - refer to the chair of governors where the concerns are about the headteacher or principal.
+- 4. Know what to do if a child tells them they are being abused or neglected.
+Know how and where to record their concerns and report these to the Designated Safeguarding Lead as soon as possible. - 5.
+If a child is in immediate danger, know how to refer the matter to Children's Social Care and/or the Police immediately. - 6.
+Support pupils in line with their Child Protection Plan and notify the Designated Safeguarding Lead of any child on a Child Protection Plan who has an unexplained absence. - 7.
+Actively plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - 8.
+Be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove.
+This will include the referral process. - 9.
+Must have read and understand Part 1 of Keeping Children Safe in Education September 2016 and be alert to signs of abuse and know to whom they should report any concerns or suspicions. - 10.
+Participate in safeguarding training as part of their induction. - 11.
+Receive safeguarding and child protection updates as required but at least annually, to provide them with relevant skills and knowledge to safeguard children. - 12.
+Ensure that they know who the Designated and Deputy Safeguarding Lead(s) is / are and how to contact them. - 13.
+Be aware of the early help process and understand their role in it.
+This includes identifying problems and working effectively with other agencies that provide support to pupils. - 14.
+Refer to the Headteacher or Principal if they have concerns about another member of staff. - 15.
+Where the concerns are about the Headteacher or Principal, this should be referred to the chair of governors.